Real Estate Market Size 2016

-categories: Indexes, Americas, EMEAI, Asset Allocation and Asset Liability Management, Investing (Investment Management), Performance Analysis, Portfolio Construction and Optimization, Risk Management, Asia Pacific, Asset Owners, Alternatives, Hedge Funds, Australia, Fixed Income, Multi-Asset Class, Real Estate Indexes, Research Paper, Real Estate, TEUBEN Bert, Asset Managers (Quant or Fundamental), Banks, MCELREATH Brent, HARIHARAN G G
+categories: Indexes, Americas, EMEAI, Asset Allocation and Asset Liability Management, Investing (Investment Management), Performance Analysis, Portfolio Construction and Optimization, Risk Management, Asia Pacific, Asset Owners, Alternatives, Hedge Funds, Australia, Fixed Income, Multi-Asset Class, Real Estate Indexes, Research Paper, Real Estate, TEUBEN Bert, Asset Managers (Quant or Fundamental), Banks, MCELREATH Brent, HARIHARAN G G, Real Estate Products & Services

 MSCI began systematically estimating the size of professionally managed real estate investment markets in 2004.
-These estimates are fundamental to the creation of the IPD® Global Annual Property Index and a range of other multinational indexes and benchmarks, and they provide insights into the coverage of MSCI’s direct property indexes.
-This paper sets out the 2015 market size estimates and explains the main changes between 2014 and 2015.
+These estimates are fundamental to the creation of the IPD Global Annual Property Index and a range of other multinational indexes and benchmarks, and they provide insights into the coverage of MSCI’s direct property indexes.
+This paper sets out the 2016 market size estimates and explains the main changes between 2015 and 2016.

-- Market size rose in 2015.
-The size of the professionally managed global real estate investment market grew marginally from USD 7.0 trillion in 2014 to USD 7.1 trillion in 2015.
+- Global market size rose in 2016.
+The size of the professionally managed global real estate investment market grew marginally from $7.1 trillion in 2015 to $7.4 trillion in 2016.

 - Currency movements distorted national changes.
-Currency movements effectively reduced the size of the global real estate investment market by approximately 4.6% in U.S. dollars (USD).
-In contrast, capital value growth and new developments in the market, such as new construction and sale & leaseback transactions, were the main contributors to growth in market size.
+Currency movements effectively reduced the size of the global real estate investment market by approximately 2.3% in U.S. dollar (USD) terms.
+In contrast, capital value growth and new developments in the market, such as new construction and sale & leaseback transactions, were the main contributors to the growth in market size.

 - The U.S. weighting climbed again.
-The relative weight of the U.S. increased within the IPD Global Annual Property Index in 2015, for the sixth consecutive year.
-The higher weighting of the U.S. within the Index resulted from strong capital growth as well as continued depreciation of many currencies against the U.S. dollar.
+The relative weight of the U.S. increased within the IPD® Global Annual Property Index in 2016, for the seventh consecutive year.
+The higher weighting of the U.S. in the index resulted from capital growth, new developments and other capital expenditure, as well as continued depreciation of many currencies against the U.S. dollar.

 - Capital value growth pulled up global markets.
-Capital value growth in local currencies in both the U.S. (6.7%) and the U.K. (8.0%) surpassed the global average of 5.4% in 2015.
-Japan, the third largest market in 2015, lagged the global average capital value growth by 1.4%.
+Capital value growth in local currencies in both the U.S. (2.6%) and Japan (2.7%) surpassed the global average of 2.5% in 2016, based on the IPD Global Annual Property Index.
+However the U.K., the third largest market in 2016, had a negative capital value growth of -0.8%.